scarabee-dev/scarabee/docs/source/install/index.rst

 This is a convenient method to be able to quickly change libraries.
 However, you might have a favorite library/group structure which you want to use all the time.
-For such a case, you can set the ``SCARABEE_ND_LIBRARY`` environment variable on your machine to be to path to your prefered library.
+For such a case, you can set the ``SCARABEE_ND_LIBRARY`` environment variable on your machine to be the path to your prefered library.
 If this variable is set, Scarabée will use that library when loading an NDL.

 .. code-block:: Python